 A fireplace adds personality and value to your home.
-When homebuyers imagine their dream home, the house typically includes a comfortable home that keeps you and your family warm in the winter, either with a smoothly running furnace or snuggling around a cozy fire.
+When someone imagines their dream home, it typically includes a comfortable home that keeps you and your family warm in the winter, either with a smoothly running furnace or snuggling around a cozy fire.

 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensory category.
 You get the crackle.
 You get the pop.
 You get the ability to roast marshmallows indoors.
 Something you don’t get is an effective heating source.
 Wood fires typically receive up to a 15% efficiency rating, considerably lower than a furnace that has consistent service performed.
-They do get very hot, but most of that heat is released up the chimney.
-Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up the chimney.
+They do generate a lot of heat, but most of that heat is released up the chimney.
+Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.

 - Gas: There have been many artistic advances in gas fireplaces.
-The flames have become more realistic and some versions offer varied adjustments in height.
-The ceramic logs used in gas fireplaces now more closely favor the real thing and come complete with glowing embers, which don’t demand you to wait while they go out.
+The flames have become more realistic and some versions offer diverse height adjustments.
+The ceramic logs used in gas fireplaces now more closely resemble the real thing and come complete with glowing embers, which don’t demand you to wait while they burn out.
 You can simply switch your gas fireplace on and off which gives you more control over the temperature of you home and frees you from having to keep an eye on your fire.
 The lack of fire stealing oxygen gives gas fireplaces a 75% to 99% efficiency rating.
-Just imagine the level of comfort you could have when you combine that with a fully serviced furnace.
+Just imagine the level of comfort you could have when you pair that with a well-maintained furnace.

 Air Quality and Maintenance

-If you want to convert your wood burning fireplace into a gas fireplace or you simply want to schedule your yearly furnace service, please call today at 217-689-2469 or schedule an appointment through our website.
+If you want to convert your wood burning fireplace into a gas fireplace or you simply want to schedule routine furnace service, please call today at 217-689-2469 or schedule an appointment through our website.
 Our experts will have you cuddled up and warm in no time.

 - Gas: Gas fireplaces only require a bit of dusting every now and then and are just about maintenance free.
-It is recommended that you get your gas fireplace cleaned and adjusted once a year by a specialist to keep it running both safely and smoothly.
+It is suggested that you get your gas fireplace cleaned and adjusted once a year by a specialist to keep it running both safely and effectively.